-April obtained a master's degree in English in 2003.
-Her M.A. thesis was titled, “Voices I Color.”
+Dr. April Lindala has lived in Marquette since 1988 when she first attended Northern Michigan University as an undergraduate.
+She earned a B.S. degree in speech communication with a minor in Native American Studies in 1997.
+April earned a M.A. degree in English in 2003.
+Her thesis was titled, “Voices I Color.”
 In 2006 she obtained a Master of Fine Arts degree in English with a concentration in creative non-fiction writing.
 Her thesis was titled, “Relations.”
-She is currently working on a Ph.D. in Rhetoric, Theory, and Culture at Michigan Technological University.

-April has been employed at NMU since February 1993.
+April has been a full-time employee at NMU since February 1993.
 Her first full-time position was at WNMU-TV13 as the community outreach specialist.
 April moved to the Center for Native American Studies as an admissions counselor in August 1998.
-From September 2000- September 2004, she was the assistant director of Diversity Student Services (now known as MERC).
+From September 2000-September 2004, she was the assistant director of Diversity Student Services under the direction of (Coach) Bill Hill (this office has gone through multiple transitions; it was MERC and it is NOW known as SEEC).
 In January 2005, she began serving as the interim director of the Center for Native American Studies and was hired permanently in May 2007.
 In 2013, she earned rank of Associate Professor.
 After 13+ years, her final day as director of the Center for Native American Studies was June 30, 2019.
-In Fall of 2019, she was recognized at rank of Full Professor.
+In Fall of 2019, she earned rank of Full Professor.
+Lindala remains faithful to her students at NMU and is enjoying the opportunity for expand on NAS curriculum design as well as work to Indigenize academic assessment.

 Lindala, A. (2017) For the Healing of All Women.
 And Here: 100 Years of Upper Peninsula Writing 1917-2017.
 Edited by Ronald Riekki.
 Michigan State University Press